-Praise יהוה this wonderful day of Shaḇu’ot/ Feast of Weeks/ Pentecost – the ‘Bread Feast’!
-This is His feast, which we are commanded to celebrate and it carries with it great joy and celebration of His appointed times and revealed plans for us His people, His Betrothed, aměn!
+Praise יהוה this wonderful day of Shaḇu’ot/ Feast of Weeks/ Pentecost – also known as the ‘Bread Feast’!
+This is His Feast, which we are commanded to celebrate, and it carries with it great joy and celebration of His Appointed Times and revealed plans for us His people, His Betrothed, aměn!
+We are, as discussed on erev Shabbat, to REMEMBER THAT WE WERE SLAVES IN MITSRAYIM AND GUARD TO DO ALL HIS TORAH, and we are to REJOICE IN THE FACE OF יהוה!

-Today is the day we bring as a ‘wave offering’ of two loaves of bread that is baked with leaven, which symbolically represents the ‘good’ leaven of the Kingdom Reign, and the word used for ‘wave offering’ is תְּנוּפָה tenuphah – Strong’s H8573 and means, ‘wave offering’ or the offering that was lifted up and waved and presented before יהוה in a figurative way of giving it or releasing it fully to יהוה and this carries great significance for us as we too need to realise that our lives are to be lifted up as a wave offering before יהוה, and that includes everything we have, as we lift up our hands in the declaration that all we have is presented to יהוה and that we now belong to Him, having been bought at a price and betrothed by the Blood of the Lamb, and having been sealed with His Set-Apart Spirit of promise, who is the pledge of our inheritance, until the redemption of the purchased possession!
+The word used for ‘wave offering’ is תְּנוּפָה tenuphah – Strong’s H8573 and means, ‘wave offering’, or the offering that was lifted up and waved and presented before יהוה, in a figurative way of giving it or releasing it fully to יהוה; and this carries great significance for us as we too need to realise that our lives are to be lifted up as a wave offering before יהוה; and that includes everything we have, as we lift up our hands in the declaration that all we have is presented to יהוה; and that we now belong to Him, having been bought at a price and betrothed by the Blood of the Lamb; and have been sealed with His Set-Apart Spirit of promise, who is the pledge of our inheritance, until the redemption of the purchased possession!

 Qorintiyim Bet/2 Corinthians 1:21-22 “But He who establishes us with you in Messiah and has anointed us is Elohim, 22 who also sealed us, and gave the Spirit in our hearts as a pledge.”

-It is at this Feast that we celebrate the ‘renewal’ of the Covenant, that as the result of the sure promise given by יהוה, that He would pour out His Spirit and write His Torah upon our hearts, no longer to be on tablets of stone!
 The two loaves of Bread symbolically represent the two Houses of Yehuḏah and Yisra’ĕl being brought together as one in the Hands of our Redeemer, High Priest and King, and it is also symbolic of the two tablets of the witness of the Ten Words, that the entire nation of Yisra’ĕl heard in the Wilderness, which then were written on stone as a witness.
 With the first two stones having been broken by Mosheh when he came down and saw the perverted worship in the camp, he was required to make two new stones like the first, upon which יהוה would write the 10 Words again.
 This was a powerful shadow picture of the renewal that we celebrate today, here at Shaḇu’ot!
-With Yisra’ĕl, a called out, chosen and betrothed Bride, who broke her marriage vows and covenant with יהוה; יהוה was already declaring His provision by Mosheh having to make two stones like the first that יהוה had made and upon which יהוה would once again write His 10 words, that the very Word of Elohim would be made flesh and come down to be broken for us, taking on the form of the flesh in order to redeem us from the sinful nature, and ‘make new’ the true witness of His Covenant seal and pledge over us, as His called out and chosen Bride in Messiah, who has now made it possible for His Torah to be written upon the fleshly tablets of our hearts by His Spirit through the Blood of Messiah!
+With Yisra’ĕl, a called out, chosen and betrothed Bride, who broke her marriage vows and covenant with יהוה; יהוה was already declaring His promised provision, by Mosheh having to make two stones like the first that יהוה had made and upon which יהוה would once again write His 10 words; prophetically declaring that the very Word of Elohim would be made flesh and come down to be broken for us, taking on the form of the flesh in order to redeem us from the sinful nature, and ‘make new’ the true witness of His Covenant seal and pledge over us, as His called out and chosen Bride in Messiah, who has now made it possible for His Torah to be written upon the fleshly tablets of our hearts by His Spirit through the Blood of Messiah!

 This ‘wave offering’ celebrates the promise of renewal or rather the making of a renewed covenant, and the Hebrew word תְּנוּפָה tenuphah in the ancient pictographic script looks like this: